Wall Street is named after an actual wall. No, really. When the Dutch first colonized the island of Manhattan, they built a wall…

 Come explore the beginnings of the Big Apple right here in NYC’s Financial District.

-In less than two hours, we’ll cover over 400 years of history, from New York’s earliest days as a Dutch trading outpost to its rise as a global leader on the financial stage.
-You’ll walk the streets where billion-dollar deals get made and see the hallowed institutions where the fate of our economy hangs in the balance.
+From New York’s earliest days as a Dutch trading outpost to its rise as a global financial leader, they’ll make these streets come alive with firsthand stories.
+You’ll walk the streets where billion-dollar deals are made and see the hallowed institutions where the fate of our economy hangs in the balance.

-There’s history, drama, and more than a few surprises along the way.
-For example, you’ll learn how a cleanup started with the best of intentions let criminals escape detection for over a century.
-Each tour is led by a Wall Street insider who can share firsthand stories from “inside the trenches.”
+There’s history, drama, and more than a few surprises along the way — like how a cleanup with the best intentions let criminals evade detection for over a century.

-Join us on this educational and entertaining walking tour, and we can promise you’ll never think of Wall Street the same way again.
+Join us on this educational and entertaining walking tour of the Financial District in NYC, and we promise you’ll never think of Wall Street the same way again!

 New York Stock Exchange